-New Somerset Hospital's Lifts Non-functional Due to Copper Theft
+New Somerset Hospital's Lifts Non-Functional due to Copper Theft

 The City of Cape Town's fire brigade was contacted and managed to pump the basement water to a level that no longer threatened the electrical supply of the hospital.
-Water was also pumped out of the lift shafts but due to the amount of water that had entered the shafts, has now left patients using the stairs.
-Two service lifts are now being utilised since the four main lifts accessing the West Block of the hospital are damaged.
+Water was also pumped out of the lifts shafts but due to the amount of water that had entered the shafts, has now left patients using the stairs.
+Two service lifts are now being utilised, since the four main lifts accessing the West Block of the hospital are damaged.

 New Somerset Hospital will not divert patients nor place additional pressure on neighbouring hospitals.
 The hospital has an emergency action plan to manage the patient load, which is currently being managed internally.
 Meetings have been held with relevant staff members to affect the plan.